 Garden hand rakes look like bow rakes but smaller, like a trowel, and have a short handle.
 They have strong, stiff tines designed to dig into the soil to turn or till it.
 These rakes are especially good for getting tough weeds or smaller stones out of a garden bed.

-Because they can get into tight spaces, you don’t have to worry about garden hand rakes damaging your plants like you would with a large rake.
-With the short handle, you have much more control, making them ideal for using in flowerpots, too.
+Since they can get into tight spaces, you don’t have to worry about garden hand rakes damaging your plants like you would with a large rake.
+With the short handle, you have much more control, making them ideal for using in flowerpots too.

 Lawn Hand Rakes